freestyle-Pdg/otclient/docs/compiling/compiling-on-windows-(visual-studio-solution).md

 - Open **`vc18\otclient.sln`**.
 This should launch Visual Studio.

-- Choose build configuration from the drop-downs (Release and x64).
+- Choose build configuration from the drop-downs (DirectX or OpenGL and x64).

 - To start compiling go to the menu Build and choose Build Solution.